Tronie: History

 The genre started in the Low Countries in the 16th century where it was likely inspired by some of the grotesque heads drawn by Leonardo.
 Leonardo had pioneered drawings of paired grotesque heads whereby two heads, usually in profile, were placed opposite each other in order to accentuate their diversity.
 This paired juxtaposition was also adopted by artists in the Low Countries.
 In 1564 or 1565 Joannes and Lucas van Doetecum are believed to have engraved 72 heads attributed to Pieter Brueghel the Elder that followed this paired arrangement.

 This paired model was still being used by some artists in the 17th century.
 For instance, the Flemish artist Jan van de Venne who was active in the first half of the 17th century painted a number of tronies juxtaposing different faces.

 In the 16th century, painters created tronies, which they painted from live models to be used for the figures of large history paintings.
 Many artists made collections of character heads as preparatory studies for paintings, especially history paintings.
 The Flemish painter Frans Floris' distinctive head studies had become a form of authorial achievement by 1562.
 While Floris made the head studies both for his own use and for the students and assistants in his workshop, some were clearly also created as works of art in their own right.
 The rapid, expressive brushwork of these panels suggests that he painted some heads as independent creative studies, and as such they anticipate the tronies of the 17th century.
-These studies became collectors' items for local art lovers.
+These studies became collector's items for local art lovers.
 Floris head studies testify to the self-conscious artistic culture of Antwerp, where they were valued more for their authorship than for their preparatory value.